f3-factory/F3com-data/base/main.md

 $f3->set('hash.z',3);
 ```

-If the `$tll` parameter is > 0, and the F3 CACHE is enabled, the var is going to be cached.
-You can cache strings, arrays and all other types - even complete objects, get() will load them automatically from Cache.
+If the `$ttl` parameter is > 0, and the CACHE variable is enabled, the specified variable will be cached.
+You can cache strings, arrays and all other types - even complete objects. `get()` will load them automatically from Cache.

 ``` php
 // cache string